 I strive to make the legal and broader community a better place.
 Every day, I share my passion for the law, community, and justice with my colleagues and clients.
 By working in collaborative teams, we tackle complex legal questions, identify potential problems, and find innovative solutions.
 We have a shared commitment to achieve excellence and we rely on each other—using our deeply honed skills—in hopes of achieving just results.

 Barry Landy is a Ciresi Conlin LLP litigator.
-He has represented both businesses and individuals in complex civil and criminal cases, including breach of contract, fraud, financial services litigation, class action defense, and white-collar crime and civil fraud.
+He has represented both businesses and individuals in complex civil cases, including breach of contract, fraud, financial services litigation, class actions, partnership disputes, and employment matters.
 Barry has briefed motions and appeared in courts across the country both in federal and state court.
 Barry also has significant appellate experience and has drafted appellate briefs before the Minnesota Court of Appeals, United States Court of Appeals for the Eighth Circuit, and the United States Court of Appeals for the Ninth Circuit.
 He has also conducted a number of internal investigations of corporations related to allegations of fraud and embezzlement.

 Barry’s experience also includes a federal court judicial clerkship for the Honorable Susan Richard Nelson, United States District Court for the District of Minnesota.
 Additionally, Barry is an active member of the Hennepin County Bar Association, currently serving as the co-chair of the Civil Litigation Section.
 Barry has also provided many hours of pro bono service to the community as a volunteer attorney for the Minnesota Advocates for the Human Rights, Twin Cities Pride, and the American Civil Liberties Union of Minnesota.
 Barry is a magna cum laude graduate of the University of Minnesota Law School where he was an articles editor of the Minnesota Law Review and a student director of the University of Minnesota’s Workers’ Rights Legal Clinic.
 He received his undergraduate degree in Political Science with distinction from the University of Wisconsin-Madison.